BioJulia/PopGen.jl/docs/commands.md

 These are the included PopObj viewing and manipulating commands.
 Using standard Julia conventions, only commands ending with a bang `!` are mutable, meaning they alter the input data.
-This means that a command like `popid` will show you population ID's, whereas `popid!` will change them in your `PopObj` input.
+So, commands like `popid` will show you population ID's, whereas `popid!` will change them in your `PopObj`.
+The mutable commands here alter the data in your `PopObj`, but not the source data (i.e. the files used to create the `PopObj`).

 To follow along like a tutorial,  use the `gulfsharks` data.
 Load the data in if you haven't already: